Pulled rickshaw: United States

 From A History of the Los Angeles City Market (1930-1950), pulled rickshaws were operated in Los Angeles by high school teenagers during that time period.

 Canada

-Foot-driven rickshaws have enjoyed several decades of popularity in Halifax, Nova Scotia; in addition to providing tours of the historic Waterfront, rickshaws are also occasionally used for transportation by local residents.
+Foot-driven rickshaws have enjoyed several decades of popularity in Halifax, Nova Scotia; in addition to providing tours of the historic waterfront, rickshaws are also occasionally used for transportation by local residents.
 The city is home to the oldest rickshaw company in Canada.

-Rickshaws are a popular mode of transportation in downtown Ottawa, Ontario, providing tours of historical Byward Market, in the summer.
+Rickshaws are a popular mode of transportation in downtown Ottawa, Ontario, providing tours of the historical Byward Market in the summer.
 Ottawa's rickshaws stay true to the traditional foot-driven rickshaw model, but feature modern sound-systems.